mozilla/fx-share-addon/README.md

 `--pkgdir` points to the root directory of this `fx-share-addon` (i.e. the directory holding this README)

-`--package-path` is the path to the `jetpack/addons` directory inside the [Open Web Apps - mhammond fork](https://github.com/mhammond/openwebapps) directory
+`--package-path` appears twice and lists the other jetpacks we depend on - `openwebapps/addons/jetpack` is the path to the `jetpack/addons` directory inside the [Open Web Apps - mhammond fork](https://github.com/mhammond/openwebapps) directory while `oauthorizer` is the path to the root of the [oauthorizer] directory.

-`--profiledir` points to your Firefox `fxsharetest` profile  or other development profile where you installed [oauthorizer](https://github.com/mozilla/oauthorizer)
+`--profiledir` is optional and points to your Firefox `fxsharetest`profile or other development profile.
-  _You can't use the 'temp' profile facility in Jetpack as the oauthorizer add-on needs to be installed and preferences need to be changed_

 `--binary-args` are optional but you may want to add them - eg, `-console`, `-purgecaches`, `-chromebug` etc.